mcrocco/azure-network-protocols/README.md

 Congrats!
 You have now created two virtual machines on Microsoft Azure.
 To remotely connect to each, you can search for "Remote Desktop Connection" on Windows, or if you are using MacOS you can download an app called "Microsoft Remote Desktop".
 From there, it will ask for a public IP address of your VM.
 To find this, go back to the Virtual Machines page on Azure and you should see both virtual machines, along with their generated public IP address like the image below.
 <img src="https://i.imgur.com/fLw8olJ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

-Once you select connect in Remote Desktop, enter the username and password you created eariler for the Windows VM.
-Once remoted in, minimize the window and open another instance of Remote Desktop to remote in to the Linux VM.
+Once you select Connect in Remote Desktop, enter the username and password you created earlier for the Windows VM.
+Once remoted in, minimize the window and open another instance of Remote Desktop to remote into the Linux VM.
 </p>
 <br />